-M.Div students who do not intend to enter parish ministry may choose, with the approval of their advisor, the Director of Field Education, and one of the professors in Spiritual Care and Counseling, to take one unit of CPE (6 units of academic credit) to satisfy their field education requirement.
+M.Div. students who do not intend to enter parish ministry may choose, with the approval of their advisor, the Director of Field Education, and one of the professors in Spiritual Care and Counseling, to take one unit of CPE (6 units of academic credit) to satisfy their field education requirement.
 M.A. students who wish to take CPE or other field-based learning for elective credit should consult with their faculty advisor.
 They must also have permission of one of the professors of Spiritual Care and Counseling on their registration form.
-For more information, see M.Div, and M.A. degree program information and the procedures detailed below.
-Except for students in the clinical spiritual care track, no academic credit is granted to Ph.D students for CPE.
+For more information, see M.Div., and M.A. degree program information and the procedures detailed below.
+Except for students in the clinical spiritual care track, no academic credit is granted to Ph.D. students for CPE.
+Students seeking ordination should check with the appropriate denominational body regarding CPE and Field Education requirements.

-If a student desires academic credit, one successfully completed basic unit of CPE (400) hours in a Center accredited by ACPE is awarded up to six units of academic credit; the student determines how many units of academic credit (0-6) they wish to earn.
+If a student desires academic credit, one successfully completed basic unit of CPE (400 hours in a Center accredited by ACPE) is awarded up to six (6) units of academic credit; the student determines how many units of academic credit (0-6) they wish to earn.
+No academic credit is granted for CPE units completed in non-ACPE accredited centers.
 Successful completion is determined by a member of the Spiritual Care and faculty upon receiving copies of the final evaluations completed by the ACPE supervisor and the student.
 Normally, the ACPE supervisor's certification of a unit as successfully completed will earn the student academic credit.
 CPE is evaluated only on a CR/NC basis.